kennethgoodman/pythonClass/README.md

 Google has put out a setup page for python also, linked [here](https://developers.google.com/edu/python/set-up?hl=en)

+#### Homework

+1. For homework this class, create a scratch project that involves at least three different control blocks, two motion blocks, two event blocks, and two operators blocks.
+2. Set up python on your machine
 ### Class 2
 #### variables, input and output
 ### Class 3